 A couple of weeks ago I completed the restringing of the exposure meter of my Retina Reflex S which left me with a clean and working shutter and body ready to assemble together again.
-Yesterday I completed that operation and got the shutter re-assembled onto the camera body.
+Yesterday I completed that operation this post covers the Retina Reflex S re-assembly.

 I have to say that this was probably the most awkward part of the whole re-assembly.
 It wasn’t exactly difficult, but I found it frustrating because I had to do it three times before the timing was right and each time I didn’t really feel as if I knew why it was going to be different.